anushka-sharma2/Landing-Page/README.md

 ## File Structure

 - `index.html` - Contains the HTML structure of the landing page.
-- `style.css` - Stylesheet for the layout and design.
+- `prod.css` - Stylesheet for the layout and design.

 ## How to Run